sideeffects/HoudiniUsdBridge/README.md

 be modified at all.
 And removing the environment variables will therefore return Houdini to its native state, using the built-in USD library.

+## Other Considerations

+The Houdini USD build has a number of directories automatically added to the USD plugin path ($HDSO/usd_plugins and $HH/dso/usd_plugins).
+You may need to add these explicitly to your USD plugin path environment variable to ensure that the Houdini USD plugins are loaded by your USD build.

+Always build the HoudiniUsdBridge in Release mode.
+Even RelWithDebInfo has been reported to cause crashes and other bad behavior.

 ## Acknowledgements

 The USD library on which these libraries are built is created by Pixar: